spacelift-io/user-documentation/docs/integrations/cloud-providers/azure.md

 ![](https://lh6.googleusercontent.com/epsMyvwvup1nlfsiYj8AVjBo58W82eg3KkbgC6n8Ebf3lHElT4MDa3dB\_OiiOs2gYX\_8s8zI5aHUMkzeQpT-VkhSzs5yY\_rC92hd4Z0xCoaawCAiLVLzlf3be3NgdVtdFjwPWNQp=s0)

-{% hint style="info" %}
+!!! info
     The integration has no access to any of your Azure infrastructure unless you explicitly grant it the appropriate permissions.
-{% endhint %}

 ### Attaching to a stack